NadiDami/CrowdHailer.github.io/_drafts/2015-05-26-ruby-require-considered-harmful.md

 ### A possible solution

 I have recently been building a collection of types such as email for use in my projects. to tackle exactly this issue I have put them in a silly namespace.
-It's not quite anonymous but it is hopefully not one I will ever need to use.
+It's not quite anonymous but it is hopefully not one I will ever need to use the [Typetanic]() namespace.

 ~~~rb
 require 'typetanic/email'